 - With your feet spread and hands on hips, stand up straight.
-Turn to one side, keeping your hands on your hips, hold for five seconds, relax, and then turn to the other side.
-Repeat five times on each side.
+Turn to one side, keeping your hands on your hips, hold for 5 seconds, relax, and then turn to the other side.
+Repeat 5 times on each side.

 Diet and Supplements

 Following a well-balanced diet is important when living with AS and trying to minimize the pain and discomfort brought on by the condition.
 Include nutrition-rich foods with your meals to reap as many body-nourishing, inflammation-fighting benefits as possible.
-Suggested dietary supplements include:
+Suggested dietary supplements include the following.

-- The amino acid methionine is important for someone with AS because it can help relieve pain, reduce inflammation, and boost the development of cartilage.
+- The amino acid methionine can help relieve pain, reduce inflammation, and boost the development of cartilage.

-- Another beneficial amino acid is arginine, which helps develops bone strength and collagen production.
-Collagen is a protein that helps bring shape and structure to your connective tissues, skin, bones, and organs.
+- Another beneficial amino acid is arginine, which helps develop bone strength and collagen production.
+Collagen is a protein that brings shape and structure to your connective tissues, skin, bones, and organs.